davidberenstein1957/classy-classification/README.md

 # Classy few shot classification
-This repository contains an easy and intuitive approach to few-shot text classification.
+This repository contains an easy and intuitive approach to few-shot text classification using sentence-transformers or spacy embeddings.

 # Why?
 [Huggingface](https://huggingface.co/) does offer some nice models for few/zero-shot classification, but these are not tailored to multi-lingual approaches.
-Rasa NLU has [a nice approach](https://rasa.com/blog/rasa-nlu-in-depth-part-1-intent-classification/) for this, but its to embedded in their codebase for easy usage outside of Rasa/chatbots.
+Rasa NLU has [a nice approach](https://rasa.com/blog/rasa-nlu-in-depth-part-1-intent-classification/) for this, but its too embedded in their codebase for easy usage outside of Rasa/chatbots.
 Additionally, it made sense to integrate [sentence-transformers](https://github.com/UKPLab/sentence-transformers), instead of default [word embeddings](https://arxiv.org/abs/1301.3781).
-Finally, I decided to integrate with Spacy, since training a custom [Spacy TextCategorizer](https://spacy.io/api/textcategorizer) seems like a lot of hassle if you want something quick.
+Finally, I decided to integrate with Spacy, since training a custom [Spacy TextCategorizer](https://spacy.io/api/textcategorizer) seems like a lot of hassle if you want something quick and dirty.

 # Install
 ``` pip install classy-classification```